Icon-Newsletter-smaller

 Taxpayers who are exempted from electronic filing of tax returns such as senior citizens and persons with disabilities (PWDs), as well as those who can’t use the eFPS and eBIRForms due to technical error or system maintenance, can file and pay their taxes manually.

-How to File an ITR Personally
+How to File an ITR Manually

-While it’s called manual filing, some steps require you to access the internet, especially if you need to download the forms.
-The remaining steps, however, will need to be completed physically at the BIR-accredited centers.
+While it’s called manual filing, some steps still require you to access the internet, especially if you need to download the forms.
+The remaining steps, however, will need to be completed physically at BIR-accredited centers.
 Here’s what you need to do:

 1. Download, fill out, and print three copies of the accomplished BIR Form No. 1701.